TJ Friedl Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Diamondbacks' 4.58 team ERA ranks 24th among all league pitching staffs.
+- The Diamondbacks' 4.58 team ERA ranks 24th across all league pitching staffs.

-- Diamondbacks pitchers combine to give up 116 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Diamondbacks pitchers combine to allow 119 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

+- Ruiz will make his first start of the season for the Diamondbacks.

+- The 28-year-old right-hander has pitched out of the bullpen 37 times this season.

 © 2023 Data Skrive.
 All rights reserved.